Frequently Asked Questions / Policies

 Why should I choose ADT to teach me, or my child, how to drive?

 Part of our mission at ADT is to ensure the highest quality of driver training.
 All of our instructors are trained by an internationally known driving and security company, are regularly assessed, and are continuously educated in order to provide superior training.

 What makes ADT different from all the other driving schools?

 ADT is different than most driving schools for many different reasons.
 Besides the high quality of training we offer, most driving schools strictly teach on the road, and although we obviously teach on the road, our facility also offers approximately three miles of closed course driving terrain.
 Furthermore, our various programs/packages allow the student to customize their training with their own wants and needs.

 Does ADT offer the 33 hour Driver Education class?

-Although we have an on–site classroom, ADT does not offer the 33 hour driver education class required by the State of RI.
+Although we have a mobile training unit, ADT does not offer the 33 hour driver education class required by the State of RI.
 For more information please visit CCRI’s Center for Workforce and Community Education or the RI DMV.